- For Members

 The Council’s responsibilities include:

-- setting Guild policy and organizing objectives
+- establishment of Guild policy and organizing objectives

 - management of funds and property of the Guild